Texas now regulates how AI is used. The second-largest state economy enforces it through the Attorney General.

 33% founding partner discount.
 First 20 organizations.
 Priority access to evaluation pipeline.

 Texas RAIGA is live.
-Is your AI governance program ready?
+Is your AI evidence ready?

-The Texas Attorney General has investigative authority over AI governance violations.
-Independent evaluation documents your reasonable care.
+The Texas Attorney General has exclusive enforcement authority.
+Independent evaluation documents your good-faith compliance and supports the NIST framework defense.
 Start now.